Back to Medals and Decorations of Israel

 In case the eligible person died, a member of his family (husband, wife, parent, brother, sister, child or grandchild) may request to receive the decoration or replacement of lost or worn decoration.

-Look here for the award document.
+Look here for pictures of the badge and the award document.

-Israel Security Award named after Eliyahu Golomb
+Israel Defense Award Israel Defense Award named after Eliyahu Golomb

-The decoration consists of a pin, height and width about15 mm.
-There exist 3 versions of the pin, for first, second and additional wards.
+There exist 4 versions of the pin, for first, second and additional wards.

-It is not possible to gain the award twice within 5 years.
 For reasons of security not all the details of the winning projects and names of awardees are published and the award ceremonies are only partially covered by the media.
-Up till the year 2002 642 awards were granted to 705 persons, among this 10 times for life achievement.
-Look here for pictures of recipients and award ceremonies.
-In the order of wearing decorations, this decoration is ranked first.